An Introduction to the Sharp Sign

 What Are Accidentals?

-Accidentals are notes you play on the piano that aren’t natural.
+Accidentals are notes you play on the piano that isn’t natural.
 The accidental will either be a sharp or a flat.
 Composers use them to help create a different feeling within the music.

 Depending on how they’re used, they can create tension in a musical piece or provide release.
 Typically, sharps build tension, and flats or naturals release the tension.